-Although I photograph a select handful of posed family and couple shots at a convenient moment during the wedding day, I am predominantly a reportage or documentary wedding photographer.
+I am predominantly a documentary wedding photographer, but I do of course take a select handful of posed family and couple shots at a convenient moment during the day.
 In other words, I don’t direct the day, I record it – thus the photographic memories that I provide are genuine and emotional rather than contrived and detached from the real story of the day.
 My aim is to tell an artistic and informative story of the day through the medium of a mix of black & white and colour photographs.
 In short, my mantra is: The wedding should not be about the photographs; the photographs should be about the wedding.

 As well as having an eye for a photograph it is essential for a documentary wedding photographer to be both organised and discreet.
-If one is disorganised, it’s more than likely shots will be missed and opportunities gone forever so anticipation is key.
-Discretion is equally important, as it’s my job to get as much detail and emotion from the day as possible – and as soon as there’s a camera in the room, many people instinctively freeze or at least alter their expression and body language.
+Discretion is important, as it’s my job to get as much detail and emotion from the day as possible – and as soon as there’s a camera in the room, many people instinctively freeze or at least alter their expression and body language.
 That’s why it’s music to my ears when I often hear guests tell me at the end of a wedding that they didn’t even know the couple had hired a wedding photographer!

 I only shoot digital.
 You simply couldn’t shoot documentary effectively with anything else!